Derisis13/derisis13.github.io/_posts/2025-02-10-open-source-fpga-development.md

 I spent an embarrassing amount of time debugging an error caused by comments (and semicolons) at the end of the xdc file's lines.
 These completely break NextPNR's xdc parser, so they had to go.

-I also used the xdc file to specify my timing constraints (this time the 12 MHz clock) but due to limitations of NextPNR isn't used for static timing analysis (STA).
+I also used the this file to specify my timing constraints (the 12 MHz clock of the CMOD A7) but due to limitations of NextPNR isn't used for static timing analysis (STA).
 To check if my design can operate at the required frequency, I had to specify an additional argument.
 NextPNR doesn't know the `-add`, `-name` and `-waveform` arguments (I guess they are used by Vivado for simulation), but only shows a warning if they are left in.
-My place and route command looked like this:
+My final place and route command thus looked like this:
 ```sh
 nextpnr-himbaechel --device xc7a35tcpg236-1 --json ./build/blink.json -o xdc="Cmod-A7-Master.xdc" --write ./build/blink_routed.json  -o fasm=./build/blink.fasm --router router2 --freq 12
 ```